hwipl/blog/drafts/tc-bpf_from_c-libbpf/README.md

 After running the code above, you can check if attaching was successful, e.g., with the command line tools `tc` and `bpftool`.

-With `tc` you can display the TC QDISCs and TC Filter on your network interface.
+With `tc` you can display TC QDISCs and TC Filters on your network interface.
 The following example shows the respective commands and their output for the attachment point `BPF_TC_INGRESS` and the network interface `eth0`.
 You can see that the `_accept_all` program was attached successfully:

 ```console
 $ tc qdisc show dev eth0